gpufit/Gpufit/docs/bindings.rst

 Python Interface
 ++++++++++++++++

+fit
+...

+The signature of the fit method (equivalent to calling the C interface function *gpufit*) is

+.. code-block:: python

+    def fit(data, weights, model_id:ModelID, initial_parameters, tolerance:float=None, max_number_iterations:int=None, parameters_to_fit=None, estimator_id:EstimatorID=None, user_info=None):

 Optional parameters are passed in as None.
 The numbers of points, fits and parameters is deduced from the dimensions of the input data and initial parameters arrays.

-The signature of the gpufit method is

-.. code-block:: python

-    def fit(data, weights, model_id:ModelID, initial_parameters, tolerance:float=None, max_number_iterations:int=None, parameters_to_fit=None, estimator_id:EstimatorID=None, user_info=None):

 *Input parameters*